dharsan19/React-Native/README.md

 # React-Native

-This repository Contains Projects Regarding using React Native.
+This repository Contains Projects using React Native.